 The world is changing quickly.
-From rapid developments in technology to evolving consumer behaviours, there’s probably never been more things to consider when marketing your advice business to prospective clients.
+From rapid developments in technology to evolving consumer behaviours, there’s plenty to consider when marketing your advice business to prospective clients.

 Whether you’re creating a marketing strategy from scratch or want to make sure you’ve covered all bases, this checklist considers points for effective marketing in modern society.